-Google AdWords Display Advertising utilises the Google Display Network – millions of websites where advertisers can choose to display their adverts in multiple formats to a range of audiences either locally or across the globe using a variety of targeting methods.
+Google Ads Display Advertising utilises the Google Display Network – millions of websites where advertisers can choose to display their adverts in multiple formats to a range of audiences either locally or across the globe using a variety of targeting methods.
 But are you using it correctly?

 In this article you’ll: